List of unconstructed state highways in California: State Route 61

+State Route 65

 Over two-thirds of State Route 65 is a proposed route through the eastern San Joaquin Valley, splitting the maintained route in two.
 This unconstructed highway stretches 215.9 miles (347.5 km) from SR 198 near Exeter to I-80 in Roseville.
 It was signed on Sunrise Boulevard with U.S. 50 until 1976.
 However, with the projected growth of the Central Valley, interest has reemerged in constructing all or part of the unconstructed portion of SR 65, at least as far north as an unconstructed eastern extension of SR 152.
 There is also another small unconstructed segment at the north end, extending west from its terminus at SR 70 to SR 99.

+State Route 74

 The eastern end of State Route 74 from SR 111 in Palm Desert north 5.5 miles (8.9 km) to I-10 was unconstructed until it was relinquished and deleted from the legislative definition in 2013.
 It was planned on Monterey Avenue.

+State Route 77

 State Route 77 presently stretches only 0.4 miles (0.6 km) from I-880 northeast to SR 185 in Oakland.
 A 13.4-mile (21.6 km) extension is unconstructed, running generally northeast to SR 24 near Lafayette.
 It is to follow 42nd Avenue, High Street, 35th Avenue, Redwood Road, Pinehurst Road, and Canyon Road, and to be a freeway north of SR 93/Moraga Way.